clairemerot/physalia_adaptation_course/05_day5/readme.md

 row.names(all_transcripts_unique)<-all_transcripts_unique$TranscriptName
 head(all_transcripts_unique)
 ```
 Now let's open one of our outlier list and format it.
-We will start with the outliers from the associations with temperature as found by the rda
+We will start with the outliers from the associations with temperature as found by the RDA

 ```
 #transcripts in outliers